 - Once your scores are matched, you can view the scores attached to your application in the Standardized Tests section of the Check Status tab.

-Contact Pearson to request your scores be sent to PharmCAS or register for the exam.
+Contact Pearson to request your scores be sent to PharmCAS or to register for the exam.

 PSE Customer Relations—PCAT